vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 05 - Intermediate CSS/README.md

 ## 08) Another way of centering HTML elements in CSS
 * One way to do it is to set the margin (margin-top, margin-left, margin-right, margin-bottom) to the value: __"auto"__.
+* __When we are dealing with percentage, keep in mind that the percentage in a HTML element is relative to the parent element.__